facelessuser/pymdown-extensions/docs/src/markdown/extras/mermaid.md

 There are a few diagrams that we feel do not work well for us, and we thought it useful to share why.
 The main reason is that a few of the diagrams are a bit impractical to use due to sizing and scaling issues.
-While there may be a way to massage these to work, it was frankly not worth the effort for us to spend time on.
+While there may be a way to massage them to work, we have not currently invested any time in workarounds for these diagrams.

 Some of the less practical examples may work better if they were pre-rendered and included as an image instead.
 This seems to be what Mermaid does in their own [documents][mermaid].